google_counter

 Dendritic cell vaccination uses the immune cells, which act as the "officers" of the patient's immune system.
 These cells are specially processed in the laboratory to recognize and target brain tumor cells, offering several distinct advantages over conventional treatment of glioblastoma:

 • Adaptive response.
-Dendritic vaccines create a dynamic immune response that can adapt to mutations in the tumor antigens, potentially addressing the challenge of tumor cells’ evolution that often leads to a lack of response to conventional methods.
+Dendritic brain tumor vaccines create a dynamic immune response that can adapt to mutations in the tumor antigens, potentially addressing the challenge of tumor cells’ evolution that often leads to a lack of response to conventional methods.

 • Long-term protection.
 While traditional treatments work only during their administration, dendritic vaccines offer longer-term protection against recurrence.